David Smart (architect): Career

 Although it is not known with whom he first apprenticed, he worked for many years in the office of David Bryce.
 It is rumoured that a disagreement in that office resulted in Smart leaving to take over the practice of William Macdonald Mackenzie from his widow in 1858.
 The quarrel was settled amicably.

 By the late 1870s, Smart was worked with a relative, James Smart, who was his partner from around 1887.
 Their firm was D & J Smart.
 The partnership was dissolved shortly before the turn of the century, possibly due to the readmission of James Smart's son, John (born 1872), to the practice.

-David retained the office at 42 Tay Street in Perth, while James opened his at 28 York Place as James Smart & Son.
+David retained the office at 42 Tay Street (part of the Victoria Buildings) in Perth, while James opened his at 28 York Place as James Smart & Son.

 In 1907, David Smart began a partnership with his senior assistant Donald Alexander Stewart (born 1876), who had been articled to Smart since 1892.
 The firm became known as Smart & Stewart.

 Smart retired around 1911 at the age of 86.